Angelica Allen is an Iranian-American writer from California, living in London.

-Her writing explores storytelling through language, gender, trauma, human rights, immigration, memory, identity, and home.
+Her writing explores storytelling through language, gender, trauma, politics, human rights, immigration, memory, identity, and home.
 Angelica’s novel-in-progress, Matriarch, was shortlisted for The London Library’s Emerging Writers Programme, longlisted for the CRAFT Memoir Excerpt & Essay Contest, and a finalist for the de Groot Foundation LANDO grant.

 Author Photo By Arnaud Lecamus